Provider Manual | Section 2

 The CareAdvantage Unit assists members who are enrolled in CareAdvantage Dual Eligible Special Needs Plan (D-SNP).
 CareAdvantage is HPSM’s Medicare Advantage-Prescription (MA-PD) plan.

 - Members can call the CareAdvantage Unit at 1-866-880-0606 or 650-616-2174, Monday through Sunday from 8:00 a.m. to 8:00 p.m.
 Hearing impaired members can use the California Relay Service (CRS) at 1-800-735-2929 (TTY) or dial 7-1-1.

 - Office hours are Monday through Friday, 8:00 a.m. to 5:00 p.m.

-- CareAdvantage Navigators speak Spanish, Tagalog, Mandarin, Cantonese and Russian and can access telephone interpreters to assist members with other language needs.
+- CareAdvantage Navigators speak Spanish, Tagalog, Mandarin, and Cantonese and can access telephone interpreters to assist members with other language needs.

-HPSM members can also use the Member Portal to change their primary care physician (PCP), order a new ID card, change their address on file, and check their immunization records: www.hpsm.org/member-portal-login
+HPSM members can also use the Member Portal to change their primary care physician (PCP), order a new ID card, change their address on file, and check their immunization records.

 HPSM mails each new member a New Member Guide that includes the ID Card for their assigned program and Materials Request Form to request member materials.
 The member materials that can be requested are summary of benefits, the member handbook, the provider directory, and formularies for CareAdvantage, HealthWorx, and ACE.